When and How to Fertilize My Houseplants?

 When you’re a plant parent, you want to do everything right.
-So it makes sense that you want to know how to fertilize your houseplants with an indoor plant fertilizer.
-But can you have too much of a good thing?
+It makes sense that you want to know how to fertilize your houseplants with an indoor plant fertilizer.
+Can you have too much of a good thing?
 Is there a special kind of plant fertilizer you need?

 What Are Signs I Need to Fertilize?